tenzir/tenzir/web/docs/understand/formats/parquet.md

 The `parquet` format provides both a parser and a printer for Parquet files.

-[Apache Parquet](https://parquet.apache.org/) is a columnar storage format that a variety of data tools support.
+[Apache Parquet][parquet] is a columnar storage format that a variety of data tools support.

 :::tip MMAP Parsing
 When using the parser with the [`file`](../connectors/file.md), we recommend